Your First Car

 Merchants must display their permit in their place of business and indicate their permit number on every contract they give out to consumers when they purchase a vehicle.

-To make sure a merchant really holds a permit, consumers can contact the Office de la protection du consommateur's call centre or refer to the Get Information About a Merchant tool.
+To make sure a merchant really holds a permit, consumers can consult the Get Information About a Merchant tool on the Office de la protection du consommateur website.

 The teacher goes to the tool's webpage and asks the students to name local or regional car dealerships to check the available information about them, including: